JuliaMolSim/Molly.jl/docs/src/docs.md

 ## Simulating a protein in the OPLS-AA forcefield

-Molly has a rudimentary parser of Gromacs topology and coordinate files.
+Molly has a rudimentary parser of [Gromacs](http://www.gromacs.org) topology and coordinate files.
-Data for a protein can be read into the same data structures as above, and simulated in the same way.
+Data for a protein can be read into the same data structures as above and simulated in the same way.
+Currently, the OPLS-AA forcefield is implemented.
 ```julia
 atoms, specific_inter_lists, general_inters, nb_matrix, coords, box_size = readinputs(
             joinpath(dirname(pathof(Molly)), "..", "data", "5XER", "gmx_top_ff.top"),